-In a similar way, individuals experience personal descansos – resting spots – in the life journey between what was and what is to come.
-In this blog, the reader will note such a resting, a putting away of the semiregular posting of my thoughts and words, as I navigated difficult passages in life.
+In a similar way, individuals experience personal descansos – resting points – in the life journey between what was and what is to come.
+In this blog, the reader will note such restings, a putting away of the semiregular posting of my thoughts and words, as I navigated difficult passages in life.
 While navigating the passages, instead of narrating them through my writing, I chose silence.
 Now, to paraphrase Proust, in search of lost time, I must rely on memory.

 Until then, my readers, I would welcome your responses to my reflection…